MacroUniverse/StarCitizen-Astrology/README.md

 ## Todo
 * View angle from inside and outside of the ship looks slightly different!
 Figure out the exact angle for each.
 * get super high resolution 2D maps of all planets, this will be amazing
-* to measure day length, aim through e.g. OM3-OM6, and compare the stars in the background.
+* camera distortion test and calibrate with OM1-OM6